SethBerke/Cavatica/README.md

 -----

-***gTDT:*** Executing the gTDT with a interaction as implemented in the trio Bioconductor package.
-For this sex-specific case-parent trio analysis, the tool also reads the sex and pedigree information available in the metadata.
+***gTDT:*** Executing the gTDT with an interaction term as implemented in the trio Bioconductor package.
+For this sex-specific case-parent trio analysis, the tool also reads the sex and pedigree information available in the provided metadata helper files.

 -----

-***MAF Percentage:*** Extracting the MAF information for the output file.
+***MAF Percentage:*** Deducing the minor allele frequencies from parental genotypes.

 -----

-***Column Extraction:*** Extracting information using BCFTools for the final results output file, including chromosome, genomic position, rs number, REF and ALT alleles.
+***Column Extraction:*** Extracting SNP information using BCFTools for the final results output file, including chromosome, genomic position, rs number, REF and ALT alleles.

 -----